jnozzi/cocoadev.com/markdown/ImageTransparencyFiltering.md

 Also,

- bitmap = General/[[[NSBitmapImageRep alloc] initWithData: [image General/TIFFRepresentation]] autorelease];
+ bitmap = [[[NSBitmapImageRep alloc] initWithData: [image TIFFRepresentation]] autorelease];

 why are you creating a new image rep here?
-Can't you just grab the existing representation? --General/AndreasMayer
+Can't you just grab the existing representation? --AndreasMayer

 ----